remix-run/remix/docs/future/spa-mode.md

 npx create-remix@latest --template remix-run/remix/templates/spa
 ```

-Or, you can manually opt-into SPA mode in your Remix+Vite app by setting `unstable_ssr: false` in your Remix Vite plugin config:
+Or, you can manually opt-into SPA mode in your Remix+Vite app by setting `ssr: false` in your Remix Vite plugin config:

 ```js
 // vite.config.ts